EdDataScienceEES/tutorial-Kirstb-04/index.md

 ### Tips for Getting Help with Github
 A final tip I have for you is to use google, I cannot emphasise this enough!!
 All of the things I've talked through in this tutorial I learned through websites, chat forums, and videos.
 I gurantee that any question you have, whether it be on markup language, on Github, or even on general coding someone else has had the same question!
-You would be suprised by how useful google results are even for the most obscure questions.
+You would be suprised by how useful google is even for the most obscure questions.

 ## Useful Links:
 - For all of the Coding Club tutorials [click here](https://ourcodingclub.github.io/tutorials)